 9. Blackhole for Bad Bots

 You can now create your virtual black hole for spammers and hackers.
 Blackhole for Bad Bots is a WordPress anti-spam plugin that keeps you away from harmful bots.
 How the tool operates is very simple.
 It adds a hidden link to the footer of your page that no human eye can spot.
 From then on, Blackhole for Bad Bots gets rid of all the robots that try and follow the link.
 Moreover, the more advanced bots, who manage to enter the link, get thrown in the virtual black hole.
 The plugin does not affect real users and good bots.

 Blackhole for Bad Bots’ setup process is swift and straightforward.
-It is also super fast and lightweight, making sure it has no impact on your website’s performance and load speed.
-Last but not least, Blackhole for Bad Bots is updated regularly, always improving and innovating.
+It is also super fast and lightweight, ensuring it does not impact your website’s performance and load speed.
+Last, Blackhole for Bad Bots is updated regularly, always improving and innovating.